 Planning and Permitting

 In 2013, the project received approval under the UK’s Development Consent Order procedures for the delivery of nationally important infrastructure.
 The planning approvals process involved a comprehensive and wide-ranging requirement to consult local people and businesses, councils, environmental groups and statutory bodies about the proposal, providing just as much opportunity (if not more) than with a normal planning application.
 In addition, a full Health Impact Assessment was performed.
-Now through the partnership with Veolia, the project is moving forward to provide a much needed local waste management solution.
+Now through the partnership with Veolia, the project is moving forward and will provide a much needed local waste management solution.

 Did You Know?